WYOMING HISTORICAL SOCIETY CONSTITUTION

 The Secretary shall keep a record of all meetings of the Society and the Executive Committee; shall carry on correspondence that pertains to the office; shall have access to a roll of all members of the Society in the various categories; and shall keep a record of all Committee members appointed.

-The Executive Secretary shall keep a record of all monies received and disbursed; reconcile all bank accounts; shall sign all checks and vouchers authorized by the Executive Committee for the payment of debt, except his/her payroll check, which shall be signed by the chair of the Management and Oversight Committee; shall be bonded for the maximum amount of money in his/her care (The Society to pay for the bond); shall prepare quarterly financial reports for the Executive Committee; shall work with the Treasurer in preparing the annual financial report; and shall work with the Treasurer in preparing and presenting an annual budget to be presented at the Annual Meeting.
+The Executive Director shall keep a record of all monies received and disbursed; reconcile all bank accounts; shall sign all checks and vouchers authorized by the Executive Committee for the payment of debt, except his/her payroll check, which shall be signed by the chair of the Management and Oversight Committee or other appointee; shall be bonded for the maximum amount of money in his/her care (The Society to pay for the bond); shall prepare quarterly financial reports for the Executive Committee; shall work with the Treasurer in preparing the annual financial report; and shall work with the Treasurer in preparing and presenting an annual budget to be presented at the Annual Meeting.

-Should a vacancy occur in any of the elected offices from whatever cause, the Executive Committee shall appoint a member of the Society to fill out the unexpired term.
+Should a vacancy occur in any of the elected offices for whatever cause, the Executive Committee shall appoint a member of the Society to fill out the unexpired term.

-The outgoing officers shall, at the Annual Meeting, transfer to their successors all manuals, books, records, correspondence and material they may have in their possession that pertain to the office.
+The outgoing officers shall, at the Annual Meeting, transfer to their successors all manuals, books, records, correspondence and material they may have in their possession that pertains to the office.

 Standing Committees of the Wyoming Historical Society shall include the following:

-Financial: The Financial Committee shall be appointed by the president of the Wyoming Historical Society.
-The Committee shall be composed of one member of the Executive Committee appointed by the president and three (3) additional members to be initially appointed by the President for three (3) year terms; lots to be drawn initially to determine who should serve for one (1), two (2), or three (3) year terms, with one (1) new member to be appointed annually by the President.
+Financial: The President of the Wyoming Historical Society shall appoint the Financial Committee.
+The Committee shall be composed of one member of the Executive Committee appointed by the President and three (3) additional members to be initially appointed by the President for three (3) year terms; lots to be drawn initially to determine who should serve for one (1), two (2), or three (3) year terms, with one (1) new member to be appointed annually by the President.
 In addition to the appointed executive Committee member, the Treasurer shall chair the Committee.

-The purpose of this Committee is to assess the Wyoming Historical Society investments and make recommendations to the executive council.
+The purpose of this Committee is to assess the Wyoming Historical Society investments and make recommendations to the Executive Committee.
 The Committee shall meet a minimum of two times annually, and more if desired or required.
 This Committee shall present a report at the Annual meeting.

 The Committee’s duties shall be to keep the Society informed of any proposed legislation that would be of concern to the Society; to obtain sponsors for legislation that would benefit the Society, to keep the Executive Committee informed on all such proposed legislation, and to give a report at the Annual Meeting.

-Management & Oversight: The Management & Oversight Committee shall be appointed by the president of the Wyoming Historical Society.
-The Committee shall be composed of one member of the Executive Committee appointed by the president and three (3) additional members to be initially appointed by the President for three (3) year terms; lots to be drawn initially to determine who should serve for one (1), two (2), or three (3) year terms, with one (1) new member to be appointed annually by the President.
+Management & Oversight: The President of the Wyoming Historical Society shall appoint the Management & Oversight Committee.
+The Committee shall be composed of one member of the Executive Committee appointed by the President and three (3) additional members to be initially appointed by the President for three (3) year terms; lots to be drawn initially to determine who should serve for one (1), two (2), or three (3) year terms, with one (1) new member to be appointed annually by the President.
 The chair for this Committee shall be elected from the Committee members.

-This Committee will be responsible for developing a job description and duties of the Executive Secretary and other employees or independent contractors of the WSHS and recommending these to the Executive Committee.
-This Committee shall be responsible for any job performance reviews; recommendation to the Executive Committee for employment of staff and the chairman of the Committee shall be authorized to sign the payroll check for the Executive Secretary.
+This Committee will be responsible for developing a job description and the duties of the Executive Director and other employees or independent contractors of the WHS and recommending these to the Executive Committee.
+This Committee shall be responsible for any job performance reviews; recommendation to the Executive Committee for employment of staff and the chairperson of the Committee shall be authorized to sign the payroll check or appoint a designee for the Executive Director, and responsible for coordinating and overseeing the actions of WHS staff.

 The Committee’s duty shall be to solicit Society members to serve as trustees.
 From the list of members willing to serve as trustees, the Committee shall prepare a ballot listing two (2) nominees for each position.
 Members of the nominating Committee are not eligible for election to the Executive Board during their terms on the nominating Committee.
 The Committee shall submit names to the Executive Committee no later than May first.

 Oral History: This Committee was formerly the Wyoming Oral History and Folklore Association, or WOHFA.
 This Committee shall be made up of a member of the Executive Committee, appointed by the President, and three (3) members to be appointed by the President with the approval of the Executive Committee.
 Lots may be drawn initially to determine who serves a one (1), two (2), or three (3) year term with one (1) new member appointed annually.
-The Chairperson will be selected by the Committee.
+The Committee will select the Chairperson.

 The Committee's duty shall be to promote oral history projects, in all phases, in Wyoming.
 To act as consultants for advisors regarding these projects if needed and assists with oral history workshops sponsored by the Society.